Class DoublyLinkedList<E, R>

 Returns boolean

 The addAt method returns a boolean value.
-It returns true if the element or node was successfully added at the specified index, and false if the index is out of bounds (less than 0 or greater than the size of the list).
+It returns true if the element or node was successfully added at the specified index, and false if the index is out of bounds (less than 0 or greater than the length of the list).

 • Time Complexity: O(1) or O(n) Space Complexity: O(1)